tensorchiefs/dlday2018/abstract.md

 ---

 ## Abstract for the dlday2018
-Please submit your abstract to **all three** beate.sick@zhaw.ch, elvis.murina@zhaw.ch and oliver.duerr@htwg-konstanz.de with the name dlday2018 in the subject.
+Please submit your abstract to **all three** beate.sick@zhaw.ch, elvis.murina@zhaw.ch and oliver.duerr@htwg-konstanz.de with the name **dlday2018 in the subject**.
+Please note that the presented work should have a focus on describing the used deep learning approach.

 Please use the following form: